Rust-native bioinformatics

 pipeline engine

-Build, validate, and execute reproducible bioinformatics workflows with DAG-based execution, first-class environment management, cluster scheduling, and clinical-grade reporting — all from a single, fast Rust binary.
+Build, validate, and execute reproducible bioinformatics workflows with DAG-based execution, AI-powered pipeline generation, first-class environment management, cluster scheduling, and reproducible reporting — all from a single, fast Rust binary.

 Core Capabilities